-Oracle Enterprise Repository promotes the services and harvested endpoints to a Service Registry in each lifecycle environment.
+Oracle Enterprise Repository can optionally promote the services and harvested endpoints to a Service Registry in each lifecycle environment.
 Oracle Enterprise Repository uses a tool called the Exchange Utility to perform the promotion.
 Once services are in the service registry, runtime tooling, such as OSB and SOA Suite, can dynamically discover changes in the runtime environment.
 OSB subscribes to the Service Registry's publish/subscribe API, such that OSB is automatically notified when a change occurs.
 Alternately, SOA Suite caches the WSDL and endpoint locations, as well as the UDDI service key, at design-time.
 If the WSDL or endpoints become invalid at any point in the lifecycle, SOA Suite will use the service key to dynamically discover and update the WSDL location and endpoint information.
+A unique service key is maintained for each service and honored by both OER and OSR.
+This enables applications to access services by their service key instead of by a particular endpoint, which may change in production or throughout the lifecycle from test to production.